 The Royals gave Ventura a lead on Eric Hosmer's double in the first inning.
 They added two in the third, thanks in part to Emilio Bonifacio getting into the head of starter Corey Kluber.

-Page 2 of 2 - After a single, Bonifacio swiped second even as Kluber tried to pick him off.
+After a single, Bonifacio swiped second even as Kluber tried to pick him off.
 Bonifacio kept dancing around second base, and the Indians right-hander proceeded to walk Hosmer and Billy Butler to load up the bases.
 Perez's sacrifice fly and Mike Moustakas's double made it 3-0.

 The Indians finally started to rally in the sixth.
 Swisher's single and a pair of two-out singles by Carlos Santana and Michael Brantley made it 3-1 and drove Ventura from the game — he received a standing ovation.
 Cabrera walked to load the bases before Ryan Raburn struck out.